BenEngbers/RBaseX/README.md

 ## Revision history

+Version 0.9.2: 2021-12-05
+* Complete rewrite
+* For each command that can be send to the server, the code is clearly separated in a part for pre-handling the inout data and a part for handling the response
+* Nearly all responses are returned as a named list

 Version 0.3.0 : 2020-04-20

 * All methods that read from or write to the socket, have been moved to SocketClass.R.